adamsardar/RcppORtools/README.md

 # RcppORtools: Exploring integration of google's c++ ORtools library and R via Rcpp

-[Google OR's recent CP-SAT solver](https://developers.google.com/optimization/) has been made open source (Apache 2.0).
+[Google OR's recent CP-SAT solver](https://developers.google.com/optimization/) has been made open source (Apache 2.0) under the GoogleAI initiative.
 I thought that it'd be interesting to explore its use via Rcpp.

 At current, this package is very much in BETA.
+The aim is to smooth down some of the rough edges involved in mapping R objects to the C++ objects used by the library and also to export a handful of useful operations research solvers into R.

-Install the development version with:
+Install the development version using:

 ```
 devtools::install_github("adamsardar/RcppORtools")
 ```

 Your system will need a copy of OR tools to link against.
+[BUILD DETAILS TO FOLLOW]

+## Example

-Example of a (single) knapsack problem [taken from the ORtools documentation]():
+A (single) knapsack problem [taken from the ORtools documentation](https://developers.google.com/optimization/bin/knapsack):

 ```
 > library(RcppORtools)